-Our Nominating and Corporate Governance Committee currently consists of Mr. Satter and Mr. Wiggans.
+The Nominating and Corporate Governance Committee consists of Mr. Satter, Mr. Waddill and Mr. Wiggans.
 The chair of our Nominating and Corporate Governance Committee is Mr. Satter.
 Our Board has determined that all members of the Nominating and Corporate Governance Committee are independent under the Nasdaq Listing Rules.

 The Nominating and Corporate Governance Committee is responsible for making recommendations to our Board regarding candidates for directorships and the size and composition of our Board.
 To facilitate the search process, the Nominating and Corporate Governance Committee may solicit current directors and executives of the Company for the names of potentially qualified candidates or ask directors and executives to pursue their own business contacts for the names of potentially qualified candidates.
-The Nominating and Corporate Governance

-Committee may also consult with outside advisors or retain search firms to assist in the search for qualified candidates, or consider director candidates recommended by our stockholders.
-In 2022, Spencer Stuart was retained to assist in the search for qualified candidates.
+The Nominating and Corporate Governance Committee may also consult with outside advisors or retain search firms to assist in the search for qualified candidates, or consider director candidates recommended by our stockholders.
 Once potential candidates are identified, the Nominating and Corporate Governance Committee reviews the backgrounds of those candidates, evaluates candidates' independence from the Company and potential conflicts of interest and determines if candidates meet the qualifications desired by the Nominating and Corporate Governance Committee for candidates for election as a director.
 In addition, the Nominating and Corporate Governance Committee is responsible for overseeing our corporate governance policies and making recommendations to our Board concerning governance matters and for periodically reviewing, assessing and providing oversight with respect to our strategy, initiatives and policies concerning corporate social responsibility, including, but not limited to, Board diversity and inclusion goals, environmental matters and related governance matters.